 Staff often recommend the grouper but make sure you try the fried octopus, alongside oceanic delights such as shrimp, crab legs, mussels, lobsters, and squid.

-In fact, Taverna Katina is known for having some of the best calamari on the island, marinated with olive oil and oregano and barbecue grilled to perfection.
+In fact, Taverna Katina is known for having some of the best calamari on the island, marinated with olive oil and oregano and grilled on a barbeque to perfection.

 Accommodation at Amoudi Bay